Man surfing while wearing an Apple Watch Series 10

 Smartwatches offer heart rate monitoring and GPS

 There are many different smartwatches with 24/7 heartrate monitoring, and with a touchscreen on your wrist, you can see your heartbeat in real-time.
-Smartwatches from brands like Nokia, Garmin, Apple, Fitbit, and Samsung offer accurate heart rate monitoring, and over time will let you know your resting heart rate as well as how you perform in different heart rate zones.
-Some will even offer a Pulse Ox sensor to monitor your oxygen saturation level, and the Apple watch has a built-in electrocardiogram to detect irregular heartbeats.
+Smartwatches from brands like Garmin, Apple, Fitbit, and Samsung offer accurate heart rate monitoring, and over time will let you know your resting heart rate as well as how you perform in different heart rate zones.
+Some will even offer a Pulse Ox sensor to monitor your oxygen saturation level.
+Smartwatches like the Apple Watch have built-in electrocardiogram to detect irregular heartbeats.

-Should you choose a GPS watch, smartwatch, or fitness tracker?
+Should you choose a smartwatch or fitness tracker?

 There are advantages to choosing each of these devices.
-In general, a fitness tracker is perfect for someone who wants basic or somewhat advanced fitness tracking; someone who would wear something to keep them active and give them the motivation to get moving every day.
+In general, a fitness tracker is perfect for someone who wants relatively basic fitness tracking they can monitor in a companion app.
+They are great for motivation without being distracting.

-The person who chooses a smartwatch wants all the features of their smartwatch right on their wrist, and they love having the option to take calls or answer texts without picking up their phone.
-A smartwatch will track fitness too, and you have the added bonus of adding your favourite fitness apps to your watch so you can keep track of your workouts.
+The person who chooses a smartwatch wants access to data right on their wrist.
+They may also appreciate notifications, like e-mails, incoming calls, calendar appointments, and more.
+A smartwatch will track fitness too, and you have the added bonus of adding your favourite fitness (and other!) apps to your watch as well.

 3 COMMENTS